 Here’s my list of the top 5 split tunneling VPNs.

-The provider has over 5,200 servers, spread among 59 countries around the globe.
+The provider has over 5,200 servers, spread among 59+ countries around the globe.
 The provider’s global network offers access to content in most of the free world.
 While you can connect to any server to begin P2P file-sharing, the provider will automatically switch you to a P2P-optimized server in one of 47 countries.
+The provider is moving to an owned-and-operated server model across its entire global network.
+This keeps third-party contractors away from customers’ personal data.

-Windows, iOS, Android, Android TV, macOS and Linux platforms are included on NordVPN’s list of apps.
+Windows, iOS, Android, Android TV, macOS (with native M1 Mac), and Linux platforms are included on NordVPN’s list of apps.
 Chrome and Firefox browser extensions, as well as router support, are available.
 Up to 6 simultaneous connections are allowed on a single set of login credentials.

 - Top-notch privacy and online security protections